deu439/deu439.github.io/README.md

 _This web page is evolving.
 More information about the papers, such as links to preprins and code, will be added soon._

 ## About me:
-I am currently working as a post-doc researcher at the Institute of Telecommunications, Brno University of Technology.
+I am a postdoc researcher at the Institute of Telecommunications, Brno University of Technology.
 My research revolves around Bayesian inference and machine learning applied to computer vision and image processing problems.

 ## List of my publications: